2001–02 Detroit Pistons season

-The 2001–02 NBA season was the Pistons' 61st season, the 54th in the National Basketball Association, and the 45th in the Detroit area.
-After missing the playoffs the previous season, the Pistons selected Rodney White from the University of Charlotte with the ninth pick in the 2001 NBA draft.
-During the off-season, the team acquired Clifford Robinson from the Phoenix Suns, and Jon Barry from the Sacramento Kings.
-Under new head coach Rick Carlisle, the Pistons won 14 of their first 20 games, but then suffered a 7-game losing streak in December as part of a 5-14 stretch to fall to 19-20.
-Unlike previous seasons during the 1990s, The Pistons would rebound from the tough stretch to win 15 of their next 18 games.
+The 2001–02 Detroit Pistons season was the 61st season for the Detroit Pistons, their 54th season in the National Basketball Association, and their 45th season in Detroit, Michigan.
+After missing the playoffs the previous season, the Pistons received the ninth overall pick in the 2001 NBA draft, and selected small forward Rodney White from the University of Charlotte.
+During the off-season, the team acquired Clifford Robinson from the Phoenix Suns, acquired three-point specialist Jon Barry from the Sacramento Kings, signed free agent Damon Jones, and hired Rick Carlisle as their new head coach.

-After a 26–21 record at the All-Star break, the Pistons won 24 of their final 35 games, winning the Central Division with a 50–32 record -- the franchise's first Division title since the 1990 -- thanks to a 123–89 home victory over the Milwaukee Bucks on the final night of the season.
+The Pistons won 14 of their first 20 games of the regular season, but then suffered a 7-game losing streak in December as part of a 5–14 stretch to fall to a 19–20 record.
+Unlike previous seasons during the 1990s, the Pistons would rebound from the tough stretch to win 15 of their next 18 games.
+After a 26–21 record at the All-Star break, the Pistons won 24 of their final 35 games of the season, winning the Central Division title with a 50–32 record, the franchise's first Division title since the 1989–90 season, thanks to a 123–89 home victory over the Milwaukee Bucks on the final day of the regular season.
+The Pistons earned the second seed in the Eastern Conference, and returned to the NBA playoffs after a one-year absence.
+Carlisle was named the NBA Coach of the Year, after leading his team to an 18-game improvement over the previous season.